rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-date-picker](https://github.com/8788/vue-date-picker) - Lightweight datepicker component for Vue 2.x.
 - [vue-ctk-date-time-picker](https://github.com/chronotruck/vue-ctk-date-time-picker) - A beautiful VueJS component to pick date & time (with range mode)
 - [simple-vue2-datetimepicker](https://github.com/jamespjarvis/simple-vue2-datetimepicker) - A simple, easy to use vue.js component for date and time picking.
+- [vue-business-hours](https://github.com/sbarry50/vue-business-hours) - Vue component for selecting business hours in an administration panel or dashboard.
+- [material-vue-daterange-picker](https://github.com/ly525/material-vue-daterange-picker) - a daterange picker of Material Design style for Vuejs 2.x, which is compatible with vuetify and friendly for mobile.

 ### Select